Kuřim: Economy

 In the northern part of the town is an industrial zone.
 The largest employer is TE Connectivity Czech, a branch of TE Connectivity.

 There is a prison for convicted men aged 18 years and more on the outskirts of the town.
 It has a capacity of 498 prisoners and employs 260 people.
+It is the only prison in the Czech Republic that specialises in prisoners undergoing sexological treatment and those with personality and behavioural disorders.

 Transport

 Kuřim is located on the railway lines Tišnov–Židlochovice, Brno–Křižanov and Tišnov–Hustopeče.